assimhabeek/poc/README.md

 ## Overview
-A simple CRUD application for managing planets, demonstrating create, read, update, and delete operations.
+A simple CRUD application for managing planets.

 ## Getting Started